ShipEngine/shipengine-python/docs/address_validation_example.md

   * `is_residential` <br>
   A *boolean* indicating whether the address is residential or commercial.
-  If unknown, this field will be `undefined`.
+  If unknown, this field will be `None`.

   * `name` <br>
   A *string* containing the name of the sender or recipient at the address, if applicable.